utsav-akhaury/Computational-Electromagnetics-FDTD-Analysis/README.md

 50 Ohm Microstrip transmission line with an open termination (ZL = inf) and ABC

 6) ***Microstrip_SW 2.py***
-Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination and ABC
+Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination (ZL = inf) and ABC

 7) ***Microstrip_SW 2 dielectric.py***
-Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination, a cylindrical dielectric region in between the striplines and feed on one strip
+Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination (ZL = inf), a cylindrical dielectric region in between the striplines and feed on one strip